open5e/open5e/source/monsters/tome-of-beasts/A/nihileth-aboleth/nihilith.rst

 damage.
 If the target creature is hit, it must make a successful DC 14 Constitution saving throw or become diseased.
-The disease has no effect for 1 minute; during that time, it can be removed by lesser restoration or comparable magic.
+The disease has no effect for 1 minute; during that time, it can be removed by :ref:`srd:lesser-restoration` or comparable magic.
 After 1 minute, the diseased creature’s skin becomes translucent and slimy.
-The creature cannot regain hit points unless it is entirely underwater, and the disease can only be removed by heal or comparable magic.
+The creature cannot regain hit points unless it is entirely underwater, and the disease can only be removed by :ref:`srd:heal` or comparable magic.
 Unless the creature is fully submerged or frequently doused with water, it takes 6 (1d12) acid damage every 10 minutes.
-If a creature dies while diseased, it rises in 1d6 rounds as a nihilethic zombie.
+If a creature dies while diseased, it rises in 1d6 rounds as a :ref:`tob:nihilethic-zombie`.
 This zombie is permanently dominated by the nihileth.

 **Withering Touch (Ethereal Form Only):** *Melee Weapon Attack:*